LWAYVE/ios-sdk/README.md

 <array>
 	<string>audio</string>
 </array>
 ```

-Refer to https://github.com/proxsee/sdk-ios#add-the-proxsee-sdk-to-your-ios-project to configure ProxSee SDK.
+(Optional) Refer to https://github.com/proxsee/sdk-ios#add-the-proxsee-sdk-to-your-ios-project for plist values needed for ProxSee.

-### Initialize the LWAYVE and ProxSee SDKs
+### Initialize the LWAYVE (and optionally ProxSee SDKs)
-The next step is to initialize (launch) both the LWAYVE SDK and the ProxSee SDK.
+The next step is to initialize (launch) the LWAYVE SDK.

 #### Initialize the LWAYVE SDK
 When initializing the LWAYVE SDK, you need to pass the Authentication token provided to you by Lixar.